 The admissions procedure for the Great Conversation gives you the option of two due dates:

 Apply by April 20; notification emailed on or before April 27

 Apply by May 4; notification on or before May 11

 Login and apply here.
 If you haven’t yet set up a St. Olaf password, call the Admissions Office at 1-507-786-3025, and they can resend your pin and instructions for setting it up.

 Although the program reserves positions for the May applicants, it is in your interest to apply earlier rather than later.
 Those who are waitlisted in April are reconsidered with the May applicants.

-All students selected to participate in the program live together in either Ellingson or Kildahl residence halls.
+All students selected to participate in the program live together in Hoyme residence hall.
 This living arrangement not only allows great conversations to continue outside the classroom but also helps create friendships based on shared experiences.